nathanaelluke/ChessBAKEN/README.md

 ## 📌 About

-ChessBAKEN is a chess engine built in Python, compatible with UCI GUIs, uses `python-chess` for move validation and game logic.
+ChessBAKEN is a chess engine built in Python.
+It is compatible with UCI GUIs and uses `python-chess` for move validation and game logic.

 ## ✨ Features